-Learn how to make this delicious beef stuffed manicotti recipe the easy way.
-This manicotti with meat recipe incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.
+Learn how to make this authentic Italian manicotti recipe.
+This delicious beef stuffed manicotti is so easy to make.
+It incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.

 Homemade beef stuffed manicotti